AMReX-Codes/amrex/Docs/Notes/DPCPPWishlist.md

   `__threadfence` and `__thread_block` unnecessary for Intel GPUs?
   [oneAPI-spec issue #130](https://github.com/oneapi-src/oneAPI-spec/issues/130)

+* The compiler has some troubles with some very big device functions (e.g., `mlndlap_stencil_rap` in `Src/LinearSolvers/MLMG/AMReX_MLNodeLap_3D_K.H`).
+It hangs at JIT compilation.
+We have to disable GPU launch for these functions and run them on CPU.

 # Major

 * The maximum size of kernel parameter is 1KB on current Intel GPUs.